-I love to use click tracking heat maps because you can create them with almost zero effort.
-It takes some experience to read them the right way, but once you get that it is a great way to improve the usability of a website and help you push conversions the way you want!
+I love using click tracking heat maps because you can create them with an almost zero effort.
+It takes some experience to read them in the right way, but once you learn that, it becomes a great way to improve the usability of a website and help you push the conversions in a way you want!

 Wait a second, what is a heat map?

 Heat maps are visual representations of the interactions that a user makes with an interface.
 The color shows you where the “warmer” and the “colder” spots are, accordingly to how many interactions have been made in a certain area.

 1. One photo can make the difference